italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Status Assertion
 ------------------

-When the JWT or CWT format are used, the Status Assertion MUST contain the following claims.
+When the JWT format is used, the Status Assertion MUST contain the following claims.

 .. _table_non_revocation_assertion_header:
 .. list-table::